- Military Life Cycle

 The first rule applies to all taxpayers.
 The capital gains exclusion permits taxpayers to exclude a certain amount of profit from their taxable income as long as they have lived in the house, as a primary residence, for 24 out of the previous 60 months.
 The amount that can be excluded is $250,000 for a single taxpayer and $500,000 for a married couple filing jointly.
 This means that as long as your profit is below these amounts, and you meet the residency requirement, you aren’t taxed on the profit.

 The second rule is the military extension of the capital gains exclusion.
-This allows active-duty military members who are away from their property due to permanent change of station orders to extend the 60-month period up to an additional 10 years.
+This allows active-duty military members who are away from their property due to PCS orders to extend the 60-month period up to an additional 10 years.
 This means that eligible military members may exclude their capital gains as long as they occupied the primary residence for two of the previous 15 years.

 There are special limitations for situations in which a homeowner moves back into a previous rental property.